Navid200/xDrip/docs/Alerts/ForecastLow.md

 ## Forecast Low alert
 [xDrip](../../README.md) >> [Features](../Features_page.md) >> [xDrip Alerts](../Alerts_page.md) >> Forecast Low alert

-Glucose level alerts, the main alerts, alert you when your glucose is low or high.
-But, they ignore the trend.
-If you are at 6 (108) and your trend is flat, you may not need an alert.
-But, if you are at the same level and your glucose is rapidly dropping, you may need an alert.
+Glucose level alerts notify you when your glucose is low or high.
+But the trend is also very important.
+For example, if your glucose level is at 6 (108) with a flat trend, you might not need an alert.
+However, if your glucose is at the same level but dropping rapidly, an alert could be essential.

-We also have a fast falling alert, which alerts you if the glucose is dropping very fast.
-But, if your glucose is very high, you would want your glucose to be dropping fast and you wouldn't need an alert.

-So, it seems neither of those alerts is perfectly complete, and a combination might be what we need.
-Well, the Forecast Low alert is exactly that combination.
+While the Fast Falling Alert notifies you if glucose is dropping very quickly, it might not be useful if you’re aiming for a rapid drop in glucose due to high levels.
+Thus, neither alert may fully meet your needs on its own, making a combination of alerts more effective.

-The Forecast Low alert considers your current level as well as the trend to extrapolate how low you may be in a certain amount of time and alert you if the prediction is below a threshold.
+The Forecast Low Alert provides that combination.
+It uses your current glucose level and trend to predict how low your glucose may be in the near future and alerts you if the predicted level drops below a specified threshold.

-The following image shows the Extra Alerts page, where you can control the Forecast Low alert, at `Settings` &#8722;> `Alarms and Alerts` &#8722;> `Extra Alerts`.
+To manage the Forecast Low Alert, go to `Settings` &#8722;> `Alarms and Alerts` &#8722;> `Extra Alerts`.
 ![](./images/ForecastLow.png)

-The alert will trigger if the extrapolated value drops below your low value in less than the time (in minutes) specified under `Alarm at forecasted low mins`.
+The alert will trigger if the extrapolated value is projected to fall below your low threshold within the time specified under "Alarm at forecasted low mins".

-The forecast low alert does not take into account insulin or carbs or exercise etc.
-It takes into account the current glucose value and a few of the recent readings to calculate the trend and predict the next few readings.
+Note that the Forecast Low Alert does not consider factors like insulin, carbs, or exercise.
+It uses your current glucose value and recent readings to calculate the trend and predict future levels.

-If the trend is linear, it just extends the line to see when it crosses the threshold.
+If the trend is linear, the alert extends the line to determine when it will cross the threshold.
+If the trend is curved, it performs a polynomial extrapolation to estimate when the curve will cross the threshold.
 ![](./images/ExtrapolateLinear.png)

-If the trend is a curve, it will do a polynomial extrapolation to extend the curve to see when it will cross the threshold.
 ![](./images/ExtrapolatePolynomial.png)